 Send a personalized thank-you email or letter within 24 to 48 hours of your interview expressing your gratitude for the opportunity and reiterating your interest in the job.
 This gesture serves two purposes.
 It shows your appreciation and serves as a reminder of your qualifications.
 If you don’t hear back within a reasonable timeframe, it’s acceptable to follow up once more with a polite inquiry as to the status of your application.
 However, avoid excessive follow-up attempts that could make you appear pushy or desperate.

 Define what you want in a nursing job and take actionable steps to get there quicker and easier than ever before.
-Whether you’re new to nursing or a seasoned nurse needing a change, sign up for a Vivian Universal Profile and begin getting tailored jobs to suit your skill set and credentials today.
+Whether you’re new to nursing or a seasoned nurse needing a change, sign up for a Vivian Reusable Profile and begin getting tailored jobs to suit your skill set and credentials today.

 I’m a BSC nurse with an MSC in nutrition.
 I am passionate on holistic health and promoting health.
 I need your assistance.